ACADS

 Acyl-CoA dehydrogenase, C-2 to C-3 short chain is an enzyme that in humans is encoded by the ACADS gene.
 This gene encodes a tetrameric mitochondrial flavoprotein, which is a member of the acyl-CoA dehydrogenase family.
 This enzyme catalyzes the initial step of the mitochondrial fatty acid beta-oxidation pathway.
-The ACADS gene associated with short-chain acyl-coenzyme A dehydrogenase deficiency.
+The ACADS gene is associated with short-chain acyl-coenzyme A dehydrogenase deficiency.

 Structure

 The ACADS gene is approximately 13 kb in length and has 10 exons.
 The coding sequence of this gene is 1239 bp long.
 The encoded protein has 412 amino acids, and its size is 44.3 kDa (Human) or 44.9 KDa (Mouse).

 Function

 The SCAD enzyme catalyzes the first part of fatty acid beta-oxidation by forming a C2-C3 trans-double bond in the fatty acid through dehydrogenation of the flavoenzyme.
 SCAD is specific to short-chain fatty acids, between C2 and C3-acylCoA.
 The final result of beta-oxidation is acetyl-CoA.
 When there are defects that result in SCAD being misfolded, there is an increased production of reactive oxygen species (ROS); the increased ROS forces the mitochondria to undergo fission, and the mitochondrial reticulum takes on a grain-like structure.